falexandrou/falexandrou.github.io/_posts/2018-02-14-downsizing-root-ebs-volume.md

         ```bash
         sudo gdisk /dev/xvdg
         ```
-        You'll be navigating to your menus by entering letters from now on
+        You'll get a greeting message and you'll be navigating to your menus by entering letters from now on.
+You can hit `?` if you require help at any point.
     - Hit `x` to go to extra expert options
     - Hit `e` to relocate backup data structures to the end of the disk, then hit `m` to go back to the main menu
     - Hit `i` to get the information of a partition, then `1` (the number one) to get the information for the first partition on the device